 Two structural drivers.
 Oversupply on one side.
 Underbuilding on the other.

-Sun Belt oversupply is the dominant driver.
+Sun Belt oversupply.
 Lennar reported in their last quarterly that builder incentives are running at 13.3% of sale price — highest level since 2009.
 New single-family inventory: 499,000 homes.
-Months of supply stuck above 9 — that's a buyer's market by any standard.
-Builder unsold completed inventory just hit the highest level since 2009.
+Months of supply stuck above 9.
 11 states are above their pre-pandemic 2019 active-inventory level — Arizona, Colorado, Florida, Idaho, Nebraska, Oklahoma, Oregon, Tennessee, Texas, Utah, Washington.
 Read that list.
 Every Sun Belt growth corridor on it.

-Midwest underbuilding is the mirror image.
+Midwest underbuilding.
 The Midwest delivered roughly 12,100 multifamily units in Q3 2025 — the only U.S. region below its 10-year-average build pace.
-Active inventory in most of the Midwest and Northeast is still well below pre-pandemic 2019 levels.
-Two markets running on opposite supply equations.
+Active inventory across most of the Midwest and Northeast still sits well below 2019 levels.

-Rate context, because someone's going to ask.
-FRED's 30-year mortgage rate, as of April 23: 6.23%.
-Down from 6.30% the prior week.
-Down from 6.46% earlier in the month.
-Rates are softer than EP 120's 6.38% reference.
-But the rate-sensitive Sun Belt buyer pool is not responding.
+Rate context.
+FRED's 30-year mortgage rate, week ending April 30: 6.30%.
+The rate-sensitive Sun Belt buyer pool is not responding.
 Affordability damage from the 2022-2024 price spike, plus the supply glut, overwhelms the rate relief.
+Supply is the dominant variable in this cycle, not rates.

 Resources Mentioned

-- EP 112 — The Tier 2 Trinity — Cleveland/Birmingham/KC thesis from December; April data is the proof of work
+- EP 112 — The Tier 2 Trinity — Cleveland/Birmingham/KC thesis from December; this Tuesday's blog reads the Tier 2 Trinity by the Five Tells

 - ResiClub Analytics 89-metro list (Lance Lambert, Apr 18, 2026) — resiclubanalytics.com/p/major-housing-markets-with-falling-rising-home-prices-april-2026